amisa44ca-source/Forensic_Art/README.md

 # Forensic_Art
+PAUSED.
 This repository is a curated portfolio of crime scene sketches.
 The goal is to combine art and science to create educational, visually clear, and accurate representations.
 Objectives:

 - Visualize forensic concepts for educational and portfolio purposes.